fierlion/censorify/README.md

-# censorify
-node.js module for NPM (from Getting started with node.js)
+This is the censorify test node form Brad Dayley's Getting Started With node.js